capuccino26/Tickers-Database/README.md

-# Tickers-Database
+# Tickers Database
-Database of american and brazilian stocks tickers
+Database of american (NYSE, NASDAQ and S&P500) and brazilian (B3) stocks tickers